apache/beam/website/www/site/content/en/documentation/programming-guide.md

 <span class="language-go" >

 > **Note:** Anonymous function DoFns may not work on distributed runners.
-> It's recommended to use named functions and register them with `beam.RegisterFunction` in
+> It's recommended to use named functions and register them with `register.FunctionXxY[In1, In2, ..., InX, Out1, Out2, ..., OutY](myFunc)` in
 > an `init()` block.

 </span>